selivanovm/buffed/README.md

  - *stack* - The Haskell Tool Stack (tested with 1.9.3)
  - *clojure* - Clojure compiler (tested with 1.10.0)
  - *leiningen* - Cloujre build tool (tested with 2.8.3)
+ - *happy* - Parser generator for Haskell (tested with 1.20.0)

+ Build is tested on Arch Linux on 2020-02-03, however the app wasn't updated for quite some time, so parsing doesn't work.

 ### To build server part: